 "A wise man will fear in everything, and in the day of sinning he will beware of offence: but a fool will not observe time."
 Something to think about.
 They do say time moves faster when your having "Fun".

 "Go not after thy lusts, but refrain thyself from thine appetites."
 Food is not the only thing to fast from.
-A reminder to fast day to day, and by choices.
+A reminder to fast day to day, and to fast from bad choices.

 "13 Admonish a friend, it may be he hath not done it, and if he haue done it that he doe it no more.
 14 Admonish thy friend, it may be he hath not said it, and if he haue, that he speake it not againe.
 15 Admonish a friend: for many times it is a slander, & beleeue not euery tale."
 Interesting that he says admonish a friend 3 times.
 An important thing to remember to do, as it is said; "even if your friend didnt do anything, if he did, he wouldn't do it anymore."
 The idea to be bold, and test spirits.